-With all the talks about dictatorship and ongoing fears about President Donald Trump’s administration, there are still many political leaders who refuse to let the president slide.
-In fact, Trump and his administration have been sued over 100 times, proving that folks simply aren’t happy with his efforts to reshape the government.
+President Donald Trump’s administration may be flooding the country with a wave of executive actions and agendas, but for Americans worried about checks and balances, there are still many political leaders who refuse to let the president slide.
+In fact, Trump and his administration have been sued more than 100 times, proving that folks simply aren’t happy with his efforts to reshape the government.

 Judge Angel Kelley Blocks Trump’s Cuts